CaptainBoggle/goldmine_monorepo/backend/README.md

    - Runs `CorpusIngestionService.ingest_all_corpora()` on `/app/corpora` (copied in image) – each subdirectory with `corpus.py` is parsed and added if version not already present.
 3. Routers registered; service ready.

+## Reverse Proxy & HTTPS
+The backend container runs Uvicorn on an internal loopback port (8001) and frontends traffic through Nginx:
+- HTTP: external port 8000 (proxied to 8001)
+- HTTPS: external port 8443 (self-signed certificate)

+Certificates are generated at build time into `/app/certs/` using OpenSSL.
+The purpose of the HTTPS endpoint is purely for compatibility with INCEpTION's external recommender API, which requires TLS.
+This is not a security feature and should not be relied upon for protecting sensitive data.

 ## Architecture Overview

 Component layers: